How Much Data Should You Take on Your Next Trip to Singapore

 1. Monitor background usage

 Many apps quietly run in the background and keep eating up your mobile data.
 Check those apps and turn them off if they are not important.
 With an eSIM for Singapore, you might choose a limited data plan, so keeping a check on background consumption is essential.
+You can use your phone’s settings to monitor and control data usage, including restricting background data for specific apps.

 1. Lower your streaming quality